-Do I need a lawyer or notary public to make a will?
+Do I need a lawyer or notary public to make my will?

-I want to make a will, but I can’t afford a professional.
-Can I make a valid will myself using a self-help kit?
+I want to prepare a will, but I just can’t afford professional help.
+Can I make a will myself using a self-help kit?

 As well as helping you navigate the technicalities of drafting a will, sitting down with a legal professional can help you organize your thoughts.
-Lawyers and notaries working in this area know the important questions to ask.
-They can help you identify key issues you may have otherwise missed.
+Lawyers and notaries working in this area can help you identify key issues you may have otherwise missed.

-Plus, getting professional help to make a will may not be as expensive as you think.
-Particularly if you consider the peace of mind you’ll enjoy knowing your affairs are taken care of.
-Here, we offer an idea of the costs involved, as of fall 2020.
+Getting professional help to make a will may not be as expensive as you think.
+Here, you can get an idea of the costs involved.
 (Generally, the more basic the will, the lower the legal fees.)